nervosnetwork/rfcs/rfcs/0000-ckb-tx-message-all/0000-ckb-tx-message-all.md

 ## Examples

-Following the defined spec above, a [series of libraries, CKB scripts and utilities](https://github.com/xxuejie/cighash-all-test-vector-utils) have been developed as a demonstration and inspiration.
+Following the defined spec above, a [series of libraries, CKB scripts and utilities](https://github.com/xxuejie/ckb-tx-message-all-test-vector-utils) have been developed as a demonstration and inspiration.
 For example:

-* A [Rust module](https://github.com/xxuejie/cighash-all-test-vector-utils/blob/c500a3dd8dd2b8e245527133709bc48d6e67d694/crates/cighash-all-utils/src/cighash_all_in_ckb_vm.rs) calculates `CIGHASH_ALL` message with the help of [ckb-std](https://docs.rs/ckb-std/latest/ckb_std/) to provide CKB-related APIs in CKB-VM environment.
+* A [Rust module](https://github.com/xxuejie/ckb-tx-message-all-test-vector-utils/blob/82e4c815ff070b10d2af61ecd5f976ec6a7444ad/crates/ckb-tx-message-all-utils/src/ckb_tx_message_all_in_ckb_vm.rs) calculates `CKB_TX_MESSAGE_ALL` message with the help of [ckb-std](https://docs.rs/ckb-std/latest/ckb_std/) to provide CKB-related APIs in CKB-VM environment.
 It is also designed in a generic way, which makes it compatible with different kinds of hashers;
-* Another [Rust module](https://github.com/xxuejie/cighash-all-test-vector-utils/blob/c500a3dd8dd2b8e245527133709bc48d6e67d694/crates/cighash-all-utils/src/cighash_all_from_mock_tx.rs) also calculates `CIGHASH_ALL` message in a generic way.
+* Another [Rust module](https://github.com/xxuejie/ckb-tx-message-all-test-vector-utils/blob/82e4c815ff070b10d2af61ecd5f976ec6a7444ad/crates/ckb-tx-message-all-utils/src/ckb_tx_message_all_from_mock_tx.rs) also calculates `CKB_TX_MESSAGE_ALL` message in a generic way.
 But it was designed to take the whole CKB [Transaction](https://docs.rs/ckb-gen-types/0.119.0/ckb_gen_types/packed/struct.Transaction.html) as input.
 Certainly, the CKB Transaction structure is missing the actual contents for all input cells, a user can either provide [MockTransaction](https://docs.rs/ckb-mock-tx-types/latest/ckb_mock_tx_types/struct.MockTransaction.html) instead, or simply provide the contents for input cells.
-* A [C header-only implementation](https://github.com/xxuejie/cighash-all-test-vector-utils/blob/c500a3dd8dd2b8e245527133709bc48d6e67d694/contracts/c-assert-cighash/cighash_all.h) is also provided to calculate `CIGHASH_ALL` message, also in a generic way to support different kinds of hashers, in CKB-VM compatible environments.
+* A [C header-only implementation](https://github.com/xxuejie/ckb-tx-message-all-test-vector-utils/blob/82e4c815ff070b10d2af61ecd5f976ec6a7444ad/contracts/c-assert-ckb-tx-message-all/ckb_tx_message_all.h) is also provided to calculate `CKB_TX_MESSAGE_ALL` message, also in a generic way to support different kinds of hashers, in CKB-VM compatible environments.

 All of the above Rust & C implementations have been carefully written, well optimized, and extensively tested.
 They are considered to be usable in production environments.

-A [utility](https://github.com/xxuejie/cighash-all-test-vector-utils/tree/main/crates/native-test-vector-generator) is also provided so one can manually generate as many test vectors as one wish.
-Each test vector includes a tx file that can be accepted and executed in [ckb-debugger](https://github.com/nervosnetwork/ckb-standalone-debugger), as well as the generated `CIGHASH_ALL` message, together with enough information to generate such message.
+A [utility](https://github.com/xxuejie/ckb-tx-message-all-test-vector-utils/tree/main/crates/native-test-vector-generator) is also provided so one can manually generate as many test vectors as one wish.
+Each test vector includes a tx file that can be accepted and executed in [ckb-debugger](https://github.com/nervosnetwork/ckb-standalone-debugger), as well as the generated `CKB_TX_MESSAGE_ALL` message, together with enough information to generate such message.